Lucy-Family-Institute/CSSR-Workshop-Twitter/README.md

 Participants will learn:
 1. How to set up code and pull data through twitter API, save data locally.
 (Feb.9)
 2. Wrangle and clean the raw data.
 (Feb.16)
-3. Apply NLP(Natural Language Processing) model, such as sentimental analysis.
+3. Apply NLP(Natural Language Processing) model, such as sentiment analysis.
 (Feb.23)

 ## Prior Knowledge